 Learn more about DeKalb County by contacting Anton King, executive director of the DeKalb County Economic Development Partnership.Email DeKalb County

-DeKalb County, which shares its eastern border with Ohio, is home to Auburn, often referred to as the “Home of the Classics” because of the presence of automobile manufacturers like Auburn Automobile, Cord Automobile, and Duesenberg.
+DeKalb County, which shares its eastern border with Ohio, is home to Auburn, often referred to as the “Home of the Classics” because of the presence of automobile manufacturers like Auburn Automobile, Cord Automobile and Duesenberg.
 Auburn’s community-owned infrastructure supports a smart-grid technology and the distribution of electricity at the lowest rate in the state.
-This service provides established and emerging businesses with the connectivity, convenience, and low costs they need.
+This service provides established and emerging businesses with the connectivity, convenience and low costs they need.
 Major employers include MetalX, Tempus Technologies, Cooper Standard, Metal Technologies, Eaton Corporation and C&A Tool.
 With a growing base of small- to mid-size companies, DeKalb County makes it possible for owners and entrepreneurs seeking an affordable location to turn their vision into a reality.
-In 2016, Wow! announced gigabit of internet service to Auburn residents and small businesses.

 With the third-highest ridership numbers in the state, the Amtrak station in Waterloo is a key transportation feature for residents of DeKalb County who want to travel to Chicago.
 Major employers in Waterloo are Nucor Building Systems, Heartland Castings, Covington Box, Charleston Metal Products and UPS.
 Waterloo offers the advantages of a small town, such as affordable housing and a welcoming atmosphere, and the easy-living conveniences of nearby major shopping facilities and recreational activities.